dimarcolino/One-Hit-Duel/README.md

 https://github.com/dimarcolino/One-Hit-Duel/assets/142554665/18219dff-a215-42ee-beef-74190884ede3

-# There's still plenty to do but i'm having fun working on this project.
+# There's still plenty to do, but i'm having fun working on this project.
 There's still a TON to learn.